INIT-SGGW/HackArena2.0-MonoTanks-Rust/README.md

                     AbilityType::UseRadar
                 };

-                AgentResponse::AbilityUse { ability_type }
+                BotResponse::AbilityUse { ability_type }
             }
-            _ => AgentResponse::Pass,
+            _ => BotResponse::Pass,
         }
     }

     /// Called when a warning is received from the server.
-    /// Please, do remember that if you agent is stuck on processing warning,
+    /// Please, do remember that if your bot is stuck on processing warning,
     /// the next move won't be called and vice versa.
     ///
     /// # Parameters